 Looking for the photography trip of a lifetime?
 Join Dan and Tanya and explore deep into the pristine Brazilian Pantanal, home to one of the largest, healthiest jaguar populations on Earth.
-No other location in the world can offer this many Jaguar sightings.
+No other location in the world can offer this many jaguar sightings.
 Our camp is the ONLY camp that is in prime jaguar country.
-Our 2013 tour had 21 jaguar sightings in 5 days!
+Our 2013 tour had 21 sightings of jaguars in 5 days!
 We work with the best!
 NEW: One extra night in prime jaguar area added!

 Arrive São Paulo (GRU) or Brasilia (BSB) and board your connecting flight to Cuiabá.
 There will be a representative to greet you at the Cuiabá airport and transfer you to the hotel this evening.
 Welcome group dinner is planned at a nearby venue.
-Overnight Hotel Taina
+Overnight Hotel Taina near the airport.

-After breakfast, depart from Cuiabá for the elevated Transpantaneira Road, one of the best wildlife-viewing areas in the world.
+After an early breakfast, we’ll depart from Cuiabá for the elevated Transpantaneira Road, one of the best wildlife-viewing areas in the world.
 The road is unpaved with over 136 little wooden bridges.
 There may be encounters with capybara, coatimundis, crab-eating foxes, caiman, or neo-tropical otters.
-Anaconda, the world’s largest constrictor, can sometimes be seen along with other elusive mammals including the giant anteater or tapir.
+Anaconda, the world’s largest constrictor, can sometimes be seen, along with other elusive mammals including the giant anteater or tapir.
 This area harbors a world record 82 species of large birds.
-This time of the year the Transpantaneira is typically quite dry, so we’ll stop periodically to photograph any wetland areas along the way with birds and wildlife.
+This time of the year, the Transpantaneira is typically quite dry, so we’ll stop periodically to photograph birds and wildlife along the way.

-Explore wildlife all around the ranch-style lodge on trails or from unique wildlife observation towers, one near a nest of habituated Jabiru Storks.
-In morning or mid-afternoon, take a boat ride on the Rio Pixaim River, a great source of photo opportunities for caimans, capybara, brown capuchin monkeys, howler monkeys and also birds including toucans, kingfishers, parakeets and hawks.
-It is also one of the best sites for predictable viewing of a wild family of giant otters from a distance of only 3 to 16 feet away.
+Explore wildlife all around the ranch-style lodge on trails or from unique wildlife observation towers, one near a nest of habituated Jabiru storks.
+In morning or mid-afternoon, take a boat ride on the Rio Pixaim River, a great source of photo opportunities for caimans, capybara, brown capuchin monkeys, howler monkeys, and also birds including toucans, kingfishers, parakeets, and hawks.
+It’s also one of the best sites for predictable viewing of a wild family of giant otters from a distance of only 3 to 16 feet away.
 Often they will come close to the boat, craning their necks, and snorting loudly.
 The group will split up and alternate between boat and truck safaris.
 There may be opportunities to see jaguar here (Dan got one of his best shots here!), however, jaguar sightings will be more prevalent when we stay at the flotel on the river.

-Depart early after breakfast, continue on the Transpantaneira Road en route to our second lodge.
+Depart early after breakfast, continue on the Transpantaneira Road en route to our second lodge, the flotel.
 We’ll travel to the end of this road (about two to three hours with stops) and then boat on the Cuiabá River to our remote camp in the Meeting of the Waters State Park.

 We’ll be staying in the heart of jaguar country.

-Here we’ll begin our full day searches for jaguars along the riverbanks in our radio-equipped boats.
-The Jaguar Flotel offers the highest probabilities of any Pantanal camp of seeing the Big Three South American rainforest mammals – the Jaguar, the Giant River Otters and Tapir.
+At the flotel, we’ll begin our full day searches for jaguars along the riverbanks in the radio-equipped boats.
+The jaguar flotel offers the highest probability of any Pantanal camp of seeing the Big Three South American rainforest mammals – the jaguar, the giant river otters, and tapir.

 A number of the giant otter groups that live nearby are quite habituated, permitting superb photo opportunities of these hyperactive, entertaining “river wolves”.
 Monkeys and numerous species of birds can also be seen.

 We’ll use comfortable motorboats connected by radio to search for jaguars in the narrow and wild rivers.
-The driest months in the Pantanal are the prime time for spotting jaguars – many of them are at close range for extended periods of time.
-Often they can be seen on the riverbanks resting, drinking water, hunting prey or swimming.
-All photographers will have their own row of seats in the jaguar search boats for gear and shooting from both sides of the boat.
+The driest months (July, August, September) in the Pantanal are the prime time for spotting jaguars; many of them are at close range for extended periods of time.
+Often they can be seen on the riverbanks resting, drinking water, hunting prey, or swimming.
+All photographers will have their own row of seats in the jaguar search boats for gear and ability to photography from both sides of the boat.
 Dan and the guide will rotate between the boats.
 We’ll do our best to track these cats for optimal viewing and photography.
 Boat sizes will vary.
-Patience is always needed – wildlife tracking can be hard, long days.
+Patience is always needed; wildlife tracking can be hard, long days.
 This is not a zoo – on this trip you are venturing out to see jaguars in the wild which can be challenging.